Its-Yayo/its-yayo.github.io/about.md

 ## Hobbies
-I'm a geek and grown man guy.
-Let's list a few of 'em:
 - I like to do researches about the brain and the mind to modify it in a positive way on the trascendence of the human being (eternity)
 - I like riced OS distributions.
 Check out the [r/unixporn](https://www.reddit.com/r/unixporn/) Reddit community.
 - I like bowling, my current style to play is the 2-handed one, my highest score for now is 219, 165.2 avg